Suck (band)

 Suck were a rock band who were part of South Africa's first wave of hard rock titled "The Big Heavies".
-The group lasted eight months between 1970 and 1971, during which they recorded their lone LP, Time to Suck.
+The group lasted eight months between 1970 and 1971, during which they recorded their only LP, Time to Suck.
 It was later released in America in 2009.
-They were also one of the earliest groups to cover Black Sabbath.
-In March 2007 they were featured in an article in Classic Rock magazine titled "The Lost Pioneers of Heavy Metal", where they were referred to as "acidpunk metal".
+Suck were also among the earliest groups to cover Black Sabbath.
+In March 2007, they were featured in an article in Classic Rock magazine titled "The Lost Pioneers of Heavy Metal", where they were referred to as "acidpunk metal".